Medical Miracles Honorees

 Our 2009 honoree was Nicholas Velasquez.
 Hear the story of Nicholas' miraculous survival and how this little boy proved many wrong when he stood on his own and took a first step several months after the crash.
 Today, Nick is back at school, and he's not just walking - but running!

 The 2008 Medical Miracles honoree was San Antonio Police Officer Larry Price.
 His journey back to health, after having most of his esophagus surgically removed, is inspiring.
 His message, to the thousands of San Antonians who may be putting themselves at risk for a fast growing and deadly cancer, is powerful and important.

 We were especially thrilled to recognize Officer Price, not only for his personal victory and willingness to share his experience with others, but because of the high esteem in which we hold the entire San Antonio Police Department.
 University Hospital is often the place where officers are brought after being injured in the line of duty.
 While our dedicated emergency medical and surgical trauma teams strive to provide excellent care to every patient, it is accurate to say they are truly honored to provide service to our police officers and their families during these difficult times.

 2007 Medical Miracles Honoree, Drew Rice

-(Pictured right: Matt, Kim and Drew Rice with Irwin Zucker, UHS Foundation Chairman and UHS President/CEO George B. Hernández, Jr.)
+(Pictured right: Matt, Kim and Drew Rice with Irwin Zucker, UH Foundation Chairman and UH President/CEO George B. Hernández, Jr.)